aws/amazon-ec2-instance-selector/README.md

 Global Flags:
       --cache-dir string        Directory to save the pricing and instance type caches (default "~/.ec2-instance-selector/") --cache-ttl int           Cache TTLs in hours for pricing and instance type caches.
 Setting the cache to 0 will turn off caching and cleanup any on-disk caches. (default 168)
   -h, --help                    Help
-      --max-results int    The maximum number of instance types that match your criteria to return (default 20) -o, --output string      Specify the output format (table, table-wide, one-line) --profile string     AWS CLI profile to use for credentials and config -r, --region string      AWS Region to use for API requests (NOTE: if not passed in, uses AWS SDK default precedence) -v, --verbose            Verbose - will print out full instance specs --version            Prints CLI version
+      --max-results int         The maximum number of instance types that match your criteria to return (default 20) -o, --output string           Specify the output format (table, table-wide, one-line) --profile string          AWS CLI profile to use for credentials and config -r, --region string           AWS Region to use for API requests (NOTE: if not passed in, uses AWS SDK default precedence) --sort-by string          Specify the field to sort by.
+Quantity flags present in this CLI (memory, gpus, etc.) or a JSON path to the appropriate instance type field (Ex: ".MemoryInfo.SizeInMiB") is acceptable. (default ".InstanceType")
+      --sort-direction string   Specify the direction to sort in (ascending, asc, descending, desc) (default "ascending") -v, --verbose                 Verbose - will print out full instance specs --version                 Prints CLI version
 ```